Remarks on monotone Lagrangians in $\mathbf{C}^n$: Proofs of Theorems

 has nonzero rank by {\cite[Theorem $0.4.A_2$]{Gro}}.
 Therefore the universal cover $\tilde{L}$ has no homology in odd degrees and hence $L$ satisfies the hypotheses of Damian's theorem.
 This means that (for generic $J$) there is a free homotopy class $\beta$ of loops in $L$ with Maslov number 2 such that the moduli space $\mM_{0,1}(\beta,J)$ of $J$-holomorphic discs with boundary on $L$ representing $\beta$ and with one boundary marked point is a compact smooth orientable manifold of dimension 3.
 By Proposition \ref{degree} there is a component $M\subset\mM_{0,1}(\beta,J)$ such that restriction of the the evaluation map

 to $M$ has nonzero degree.
-We saw in Lemma \ref{fuktrick} that $M$ has a finite cover diffeomorphic to a product.
-Write $\overline{\ev}$ for the precomposition of the evaluation map with the cover; $\overline{\ev}$ still has nonzero degree.
+We saw in Lemma \ref{fuktrick} that $M$ is diffeomorphic to a product.

 The remainder of the proof is similar in spirit to that of Fukaya.
-Let $K$ be the cover of $L$ corresponding to the subgroup $\overline{\ev}_*\pi_1(\bar{M})$.
-The map $\overline{\ev}$ factors through the covering $K\to L$ has nonzero degree; since degree is multiplicative under composition we see that this covering has finite degree so $K$ is compact.
-Therefore $L$ has a finite cover $K\rightarrow L$ whose fundamental group is a quotient of $\pi_1(\bar{M})\cong\ZZ\times\Gamma$ where $\Gamma=\pi_1(\Sigma)$ and $\Sigma$ is the cover of the relevant component of the unmarked moduli space given by Lemma \ref{fuktrick}.
+Let $K$ be the cover of $L$ corresponding to the subgroup $\ev_*\pi_1(\bar{M})$.
+The map $\ev$ has nonzero degree but factors through the covering $K\to L$; since degree is multiplicative under composition we see that this covering has finite degree so $K$ is compact.
+Therefore $L$ has a finite cover $K\rightarrow L$ whose fundamental group is a quotient of $\pi_1(M)\cong\ZZ\times\Gamma$ where $\Gamma=\pi_1(\Sigma)$ and $\Sigma$ is the unmarked moduli space.
 Since the generator of $\ZZ\times\{0\}$ survives in $\pi_1(L)$ (it has nontrivial Maslov number) the quotient in question has the form $\ZZ\times\Gamma'$.

 If this cover were not prime then its fundamental group would admit a decomposition as a free product and hence its centre would be trivial.
 However the center of $\ZZ\times\Gamma'$ contains $\ZZ\times\{0\}$.
 Therefore $K$ is prime.
 Either $K$ is $S^1\times S^2$ or else it is aspherical.
 Suppose $K$ is aspherical (and therefore irreducible).
 Since it is a finite cover of a manifold with positive first Betti number it is \emph{sufficiently large} in the sense of Waldhausen \cite{Wal}.
-By Waldhausen's rigidity theorem \cite{Wal} the classifying map $K\rightarrow K(\ZZ\times\Gamma',1)=S^1\times\Sigma'$ is homotopic to a homemorphism.
+By Waldhausen's rigidity theorem \cite{Wal} the classifying map $K\rightarrow K(\ZZ\times\Gamma',1)=S^1\times\Sigma$ is homotopic to a homemorphism.
 Hence $K$ is diffeomorphic to a product.

-In the case when $\Sigma'=S^2$ we see that the only orientable 3-manifold covered by $S^1\times S^2$ is $S^1\times S^2$.
+In the case when $\Sigma=S^2$ we see that the only orientable 3-manifold covered by $S^1\times S^2$ is $S^1\times S^2$.
 Hence $L$ is a product.

-In the case when $\Sigma'$ is aspherical we see by a theorem of Meeks and Scott {\cite[Theorem 2.1]{MS}} that the finite group action preserves some Thurston (product) metric on $S^1\times\Sigma'$.
-In particular, $L$ is the mapping torus of a periodic diffeomorphism (indeed isometry) $\kappa$ of a free quotient $\Sigma''$ of $\Sigma'$.
+In the case when $\Sigma$ is aspherical we see by a theorem of Meeks and Scott {\cite[Theorem 2.1]{MS}} that the finite group action preserves some Thurston (product) metric on $S^1\times\Sigma$.
+In particular, $L$ is the mapping torus of a periodic diffeomorphism (indeed isometry) $\kappa$ of a free quotient $\Sigma'$ of $\Sigma$.
 We now claim that $\kappa=\id$.
 To see this, write $\MT(\kappa)$ for the mapping torus and contemplate the commutative diagram for the quotient